-Closing Night Bacurau
+Bacurau Closing Night

 Do you like going blind into a film that consistently surprises you with shifting genres, bloody surprises and unexpected, audacious choices?
-Read no further and book vourself a ticket on this year's most exhilarating cinematic rollercoaster
+Read no further and book yourself a ticket on this year's most exhilarating cinematic rollercoaster.

 Still need convincing?
-Brazilian Kleber Mendonca Filho is no stranger to festival audiences (Neighbouring Sounds, NZIFF12; Aquarius, NZIFF16).
-Having demonstrated an acute eye and ear for cinematic detail, and an appetite for channelling social outrage into blistering narrative form, Mendonça Filho's latest (co-directed with Juliano Dornelles) introduces us to a near-future world of water wars and rebellions led by a genderfluid revolutionary.
+Brazilian Kleber Mendonça Filho is no stranger to festival audiences (Neighbouring Sounds, NZIFF12; Aquarius, NZIFF16).
+Having demonstrated an acute eye and ear for cinematic detail, and an appetite for channelling social outrage into blistering narrative form, Mendonça Filho's latest (co-directed with Juliano Dornelles) introduces us to a near-future world of water wars and rehellions led by a genderfluid revolutionary.
 Meanwhile, a scientist returns to her home village to commemorate the death of its matriarch, whose mourners include a hot-blooded doctor played by Brazilian legend Sonia Braga.

 Whatever that sounds like, it's not.
 The shifts and surprises in the patiently unfolding narrative - from a flying saucer to literally wiping a town off the (Google) map, and that's not a tenth of it - left Cannes audiences applauding key plot turns.
-The fact that the town's school is named after John Carpenter

-"Bacurau bristles with come - touchstones might also include everything from Jodorowsky to Wake anxiety and menace... balancling | flat-out genre fun with a with revolutionary history as delivering genre thrills.
-"Don't you want to visit the museum?" will never sound like an legacy of the region." anodyne question again, and the face
+The fact that the town's school is named after John Carpenter may give you a hint for what's to come - touchstones might also include everything from Jodorowsky to Wake in Fright to The Most Dangerous Game - but Bacurau is as concerned with revolutionary history as delivering genre thrills.
+"Don't you want to visit the museum?" will never sound like an anodyne question again, and the face of revolutionary Brazilian politics has never been so vivid or thrilling. - Doug Dillaman